projectestac/wordpress-code-snippets/readme.txt

 4. Importing snippets from an export file

 == Changelog ==

+= 2.14.1 (10 Mar 2021) =
+* Added: Czech translation by [Lukáš Tesař](https://github.com/atomicf4ll).
+* Fixed: Code validator now supports `function_exists` and `class_exists` checks.
+* Fixed: Code validator now supports anonymous functions.
+* Fixed: Issue with saving the hidden columns setting.
+* Fixed: Replaced the outdated tag-it library with [tagger](https://github.com/jcubic/tagger) for powering the snippet tags editor.
+* Added: Code direction setting for RTL users.
+* Updated CodeMirror to version 5.59.4.
+* Added: Additional action hooks and search API thanks to [@Spreeuw](https://github.com/Spreeuw).

+= 2.14.0 (26 Jan 2020) =
+* Updated CodeMirror to version 5.50.2.
+* Added: Basic error checking for duplicate functions and classes.
+* Updated Italian translations to fix display issues – thanks to [Francesco Marino](https://360fun.net).
+* Fixed: Ordering snippets in the table by name will now be case-insensitive.
+* Added: Additional API options for retrieving snippets.
+* Fixed: Code editor will now properly highlight embedded HTML, CSS and JavaScript code.
+* Changed the indicator color for inactive snippets from red to grey.
+* Fixed a bug preventing the editor theme from being set to default.
+* Added: Store the time and date when each snippet was last modified.
+* Added: Basic error checking when activating snippets.
+* Fixed: Ensure that imported snippets are always inactive.
+* Fixed: Check the referer on the import menu to prevent CSRF attacks.
+Thanks to [Chloe with the Wordfence Threat Intelligence team](https://www.wordfence.com/blog/author/wfchloe/) for reporting.
+* Fixed: Ensure that individual snippet action links use proper verification.

 = 2.13.3 (13 Mar 2019) =
 * Added: Hover effect to activation switches.